USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.3_bugfixes.md

 [Golam Sarwar](mailto:sarwar.golam@epa.gov), U.S. Environmental Protection Agency

 ### Description of model issue
-Dimethyl sulfide (DMS) emissions and chemistry was previously combined with chemical mechanism cb6r3m_ae7_kmtbr and implemented into CMAQv5.3.
+Dimethyl sulfide (DMS) emissions and chemistry are included in chemical mechanism cb6r3m_ae7_kmtbr as part of CMAQv5.3.
 In v5.3 DMS emissions are calculated using water-side DMS gas-transfer velocity (KW) following Liss and Merlivat (1986).
 However, the parameterization for KW at low wind speed (≤ 3.6 m/s) contained an error.

 ### Solution in CMAQv5.3.3
 CMAQv5.3-v5.3.2 uses the following parameterization: